What are the outmail message size limits?

 Q - Can the message limit be increased?

 A - Yes but No. We could change the message limit size however if the receiving server has a smaller size limit the message would fail.

-A - Original size limits were defined in the SMTP RFC Standards however when it became possible to attach multimedia to emails the attachment size grew, so most ISP's decided on 25Mb for their own message limits.
+A - Original size limits were defined in the SMTP RFC Standards however when it became possible to attach multimedia to emails the attachment size grew, however please be aware that some ISP's still use 25Mb for their own message limits.

 Q - My Exchange server won't let me send emails that large.

 A - Check your message limits on the Send Connector it could be set to 10Mb by default.

 Q - What are other ISPs message size limits?

 A - Google Mail (GMail), BT, Yahoo Mail, AOL, VirginMedia are set to 25Mb.
 Outlook.com and Hotmail are set to 10Mb, however Office365 is 100Mb.

 Q - Can I send a 100Mb to Office365 users?